Other devotional articles and items to ponder are also located there.

 Individuals who have felt called to spend time in prayer meet in the sanctuary every Tuesday morning from 9 a.m. to 9:30 a.m.
 Prayers are lifted up for those listed in the bulletin along with individual requests given to the group.
 After updating the weekly prayer list, the group sits in silence to pray.
 Each member spends time daily praying for those listed.
 If you have a prayer request for the group, you may contact the church office.
 All prayer requests given to the group are kept confidential.
 The group is open to anyone who feels called to pray for others.

-Our group participates in birthday celebrations at the nursing homes, and other community projects like 3MT, Community Service Project, Ministerial Alliance Thanksgiving meal, and Red Cross Blood Drive.
-We support a monthly benevolence and provide cards, gifts, and prayers for the shut-in church members.
-Along with flowers for the sanctuary and through-out the church.
+Our group participates in various activities, such as birthday celebrations at the local care centers and other community projects like 3MT, the Community Service Project, Ministerial Alliance Thanksgiving meal, and the Red Cross Blood Drive.
+We support a monthly benevolence and provide cards, gifts, and prayers for our shut-in church members.
+We provide flowers for the sanctuary and throughout the church.

 The Guild is active in many projects throughout the year.
 These include:

 Serving celebration of life dinners for church family and friends

 Leading a birthday party for California Care residents

 Delivering gifts and cookies to our church family members in care centers